Project Discovery Phase in Software Development (Step-by-Step Guide)

 Estimates and Roadmap

 A roadmap is basically a step-by-step guide on how the product development process goes.
-Thanks to it, the development team and management have absolute transparency about all processes and their sequence, clearly navigate the timing, stages, milestones, and comfortably follow the established plan.
+Thanks to it, the development team and management have absolute transparency about all processes and their sequence, clearly navigate the timing, stages, and milestones, and comfortably follow the established plan.

-Simultaneously with the roadmap development, the company provides you with a detailed and most accurate estimate.
+Simultaneously with the roadmap development, the company provides you with a detailed and accurate estimate.
 It includes possible deviations from the development plan, which may affect the timing and budget.

 Therefore, after the software project discovery phase, the client receives: